openpaperwork/pyinsane/README.md

 The options available depends on the backend and on the specific driver used.

-The WIA implementation emulates common Sane option ('tl-x', 'br-x', 'tl-y', 'br-y', 'color', 'mode', 'source').
+The WIA implementation emulates common Sane options ('tl-x', 'br-x', 'tl-y', 'br-y', 'color', 'mode', 'source').
 So you should use Sane options by default.

 See [the Sane documentation](http://www.sane-project.org/html/doc014.html) for the